 People who expect the best think that everything (or at least all of the most important things) will go their way.
 They assume that they will get the support, custody arrangement, and financial deal in their divorce that they want.
 Why?
 Because that’s what is fair! ( Or, at least that’s what they believe.)

 People who expect the worst think that their divorce is going to be a disaster and that everything that can go wrong will.
 They assume that the system is unfair.
 They assume that they are going to get screwed.
-They assume that they will be totally miserable throughout their divorce and probably for years thereafter.
+What’s worse, they assume that they will be totally miserable throughout their divorce and probably for years thereafter.
 Not surprisingly, they usually are.

 While you may think that expecting the best is better than expecting the worst (or vice versa) the truth is that neither of those kinds of expectations will serve you well in your divorce.